munificent/finch/doc/markdown/expressions.markdown

         give: gift to: who {
             writeLine: "Here, " + who + ", have a " + gift + "."
         }
     )

+In addition to methods, you can use bind expressions to define object variables:

+### Variable Binding

+    :::finch
+    fred :: (
+        _name <- "Fred"
+        sayName { writeLine: _name }
+    }
+    fred sayName ' Fred

+If the name is an object variable name like `_name` here, it just defines that variable on the object.
+If you use a name without a leading underscore, then it will define an object variable with that name and automatically add an accessor message.
+In other words, this:

+    :::finch
+    fred :: (
+        band <- "Right Said Fred"
+    )

+Is exactly the same as doing:

+    :::finch
+    fred :: (
+        _band <- "Right Said Fred"
+        band { _band }
+    )

 ## Combining Expressions: Precedence and Associativity